 The following is a list of the ten of the worst sources for fat.
 Be aware that most processed food products contain PUFA’s due to their extensive shelf life and inexpensive price point.

-Now that we’ve reviewed our best and worst of lists (all of which you can find in PDF, Which Fats to Eat and Which to Leave), let’s spend a minute discussing the most important fat to avoid: trans fats.
+Now that we’ve reviewed our best and worst of lists, let’s spend a minute discussing the most important fat to avoid: trans fats.

 Trans fats are the most inflammatory.
 In fact, they are among the worst substances for our health that we can consume.
 Many studies have shown that consuming foods containing trans fats increases the risk of heart disease and cancer.

 The following are 3 trans fats to avoid at all costs:

 Hydrogenated or partially hydrogenated oils have been subjected to destructive high-temperature processing methods.
 Significant oxidative damage has occurred during the processing which can result in a disturbance of healthy arterial function.
 And even though vegetable oils don’t stimulate insulin, they contribute to insulin resistance by creating oxidative stress in the liver.